diptesshjaiin/diptesshjaiin/README.md

-### Hi there 👋, I'm Diptessh, a Front-end Developer determined to become a highly-skilled Smart Contract Developer.
+### Hi there 👋, I'm Diptessh, an aspiring Web 3 Developer.
 - 🔭 I’m currently working on building a Multi-Sig Wallet.
 - 🌱 I’m currently learning about Gas Optimisation and Design Patterns in Solidity.
 - 👯 I’m looking to collaborate on Hackathons with passionate builders.